alfadelta10010/verification/chapter9.md

 		bins b1 = (3 [*5]); // same as 3 => 3 => 3 => 3 => 3 consecutive repetitions
 endgroup
 ```
+- We restrict the values used for coverage to those that are interesting to us by defining bins
+- The compiler no longer automatically creates bins, and it ignores values that do not fall into a predefined bin

 - The `bins` keyword is used to define bins, they all need a name
 - For example, whenever there is a `0` in the randomization, bin `zero` will be hit
 - Totally, 8 bins have been created